thautwarm/MLStyle.jl/docs/what.md

 ## Motivations

-Those used to functional programming may feel limited when they don't have access to pattern matching and ADTs.
-Of course I'm one of those people.
+Those used to functional programming may feel limited when they don't have pattern matching and ADTs, and of course I'm one of them.

 When making this package I didn't want to make a trade-off by using some alternatives that don't have enough features or are not well-optimized.
 Just like [why those greedy people created Julia](https://julialang.org/blog/2012/02/why-we-created-julia), I'm also greedy. **I want to integrate all those useful functional programming features into one language, and make all of them convenient, efficient and extensible**.